Nine killed, 10 injured in fresh violence in Manipur

 The deaths were reported from Aigejang village, which is situated along the boundary of Kangpokpi and Imphal East districts.

-Nine people were killed and 10 were injured in fresh violence on Tuesday night in Manipur’s Aigejang village, which is situated along the boundary of Kangpokpi and Imphal East districts, a senior official told Scroll.
+Nine persons were killed and 10 were injured in fresh violence on Tuesday night in Manipur’s Aigejang village, situated along the border of Kangpokpi and Imphal East districts.

-Arson also took place in the Khamenlok area, which is adjacent to Aigejang village.
+A senior Army official told Scroll that the killings followed a number of arson cases in the last 36 hours.
+Arson first started in Khamenlok area, which is adjacent to Aigejang, before spreading to localities situated to its north and north east, the official said.

+He added, “It was going from the fringe areas in Imphal East where there is a mixed population of Kukis and Meities towards the Kuki areas in Kangpokpi.”

+The Aigejang village falls under the police jurisdiction of Imphal West but its revenue jurisdiction comes under Kangpokpi district.

-North Eastern state has witnessed ethnic clashes between the Meitei and Kuki communities since May 3.
-The clashes have left more than 100 persons dead, over 300 injured and thousands displaced.
+Manipur has been witnessing ethnic clashes between the Meitei and Kuki communities since May 3.
+The violence have left more than 100 persons dead, over 300 injured and thousands displaced.
 Nearly 60,000 are taking shelter in 350 relief camps.

+On Tuesday, an additional superintendent of police in Imphal East told Scroll that those who died in Aigejang, a Kuki-dominated village, were said to be “youth volunteers from the Meitei side”.
+A postmortem examination of the bodies is underway.

+The Coordinating Committee on Manipur Integrity, an umbrella organisation of six groups representing Meitei interests, said that three persons were missing and 10 have been injured in the violence in Aigejang.
+It said that the violence took place when village guards were having dinner around 11 pm on Tuesday.

+In a statement, the group cited a survivor of the violence saying that there was a bomb blast, followed by incessant shooting from three sides through the windows.

-On Monday, violence had erupted in Kangpokpi, Imphal East and Churachandpur.
+Violence had erupted on Monday too in Kangpokpi, Imphal East and Churachandpur districts.
 One person had died and nine others were injured in separate incidents.

-After the latest round of tensions, curfew relaxations have been reduced in Imphal, while internet services are suspended in the entire state.
+After the latest round of tensions, curfew relaxations have been reduced in Imphal.
+In the Imphal East district, the curfew relaxation period was from 5 am to 6 pm earlier and is now from 5 am to 9 am, The Indian Express reported.
+Internet services are suspended in the entire state.

 On Friday, three people were killed and two injured when an armed gang of 20 suspected Meiteis attacked the Kuki village of Khoken.
 A few days earlier, two women and an injured child were burnt inside an ambulance that was being escorted to hospital by the police chief of Imphal West.